DEFT: Differentiable Automatic Test Pattern Generation: Abstract

 \section{Abstract}

 Modern IC complexity drives test pattern growth, with the majority of patterns targeting a small set of hard-to-detect (HTD) faults.
 This motivates new ATPG algorithms to improve test effectiveness specifically for HTD faults.
 This paper presents DEFT (Differentiable Automatic Test Pattern Generation), a new ATPG approach that reformulates the discrete ATPG problem as a continuous optimization task.
 DEFT introduces a mathematically grounded reparameterization that aligns the expected continuous objective with discrete fault-detection semantics, enabling reliable gradient-based pattern generation.
 To ensure scalability and stability on deep circuit graphs, DEFT integrates a custom CUDA kernel for efficient forward-backward propagation and applies gradient normalization to mitigate vanishing gradients.
-Compared to a leading commercial tool on two industrial benchmarks, DEFT \textbf{improves HTD fault detection by 21.1\% and 48.9\%} on average under the same pattern budget and comparable runtime.
+Compared to a leading commercial tool on a wide range of benchmarks, DEFT \textbf{reduced the pattern count by 27.3\%} on average and by up to 75.9\%.
 DEFT also supports practical ATPG settings such as partial assignment pattern generation, producing patterns with \textbf{19.3\% fewer 0/1 bits} while still \textbf{detecting 35\% more faults}.
-These results indicate DEFT is a promising and effective ATPG engine, offering a valuable complement to existing heuristic.
+These results indicate DEFT is a promising and effective ATPG engine, offering a valuable complement to existing heuristics.